1. Calculus (3rd edition), Fred Safier, SCHAUM’S outlines.

 Final exam: 30 %: A written exam (1,5 hrs) on specified material: Summative teacher evaluation at the end of the course

 After completing the course the student can

-use integrals to calculate e.g. areas and mean values and square mean values of functions.
+- use integrals to calculate e.g. areas, volumes and mean values and square mean values of functions.

-All practical information on timetables, project work, grading etc., as well as links to web materials are provided in Optima.
+All practical information on timetables, project work, grading etc., as well as links to web materials are provided in Optim

 Degree Programme in Information and Communications Technology